Tomecek/ci-agent/README.md

 # ci-agent
-Competitive Intelligence agent for intelligence gathering
+LLM Agent for intelligence gathering, used primarly in competitor analysis